 Computer Science Advising is located on the second floor of the Computer Science Building.

 WHO TO CONTACT

-Prospective and high school students: please contact Debbie Bartlett (see below) for more information.
+Prospective and high school students: please contact Elisa Cundiff (see below) for more information.

-Undergraduate students: undergraduate students are required to meet with their assigned academic advisor each semester.
+Undergraduate students: we recommend undergraduate students meet with their assigned academic advisor each semester.

 REGISTERING FOR CLASSES

-It is highly recommended that all computer science majors meet with an academic advisor to update check sheets and to make sure graduation requirements are being met.
+It is highly recommended that all computer science majors meet with an academic advisor to update degree plans and to make sure graduation requirements are being met.
 Students may register for classes by accessing RamWeb.
 Students also can use RamWeb to check for their registration date, holds, etc.